 A free day to explore Las Vegas.
 Your Tour Director can arrange an optional excursion to the Hoover Dam, and will have suggestions for the best shows to see this evening.

-Las Vegas - Calico - Los Angeles.
+Las Vegas - Calico - Los Angeles

 Into California today with a stop at CALICO GHOST TOWN to relive the wild, tough days when miners struck it rich.
 Through the Mojave Desert and over the San Gabriel Mountains to Los Angeles.

 Start the day with a sightseeing tour of the world's "Capital of Glamour."
 You'll drive to Hollywood, see the footprints of the stars at the TCL Chinese Theatre, and famous Hollywood Bowl.
 Then, on to elegant Beverly Hills followed by a drive down Sunset Strip.
-Suggestion for this afternoon is an optional excursion to Universal Studios.
+A suggestion for this afternoon is an optional excursion to Universal Studios.

 The trip ends today with guests departing on individual schedules.
 Transfers to Los Angeles International Airport are included.
-You can extend your holiday with extra nights and explore Los Angeles further with a variety of exciting optional activities.